-We perform a discogram to look at disks in detail to determine whether or not a patient's pain problem stems from this area.
+We perform a discogram to look at discs in detail to determine whether or not a patient's pain problem stems from this area.
 A needle is placed into the disk and contrast, or dye, is injected into the disk.

 The discogram can be done in our office or as an outpatient procedure.
 Often, after we inject the contrast, or dye, into the disk, we have the patient undergo a CT-Scan so that we can look for the cracks in better detail.
 The patient usually has a mild backache for an hour afterward, which resolves quickly.
-Your doctor will tell you more about diskograms if he or she thinks you may benefit from this diagnostic procedure.
+Your doctor will tell you more about discograms if he or she thinks you may benefit from this diagnostic procedure.

 Precision Pain Care uses strategies, methods and technology designed to break the cycle of pain and improve a patient’s quality of life.